InsertMusicHere/InsertMusicHere-Beta/README.md

 # InsertMusicHere-Beta
 Learning in process
-Currently learning - How to use GitHub
+Currently learning - 1.
+How to use GitHub
+                     2. Python programming